easyCZ/SLIP-A-2015/report/index.md

 Introduction
 ------------
-The main purpose of this project is to implement a working prototype of a wearable vest with a hearth rate monitor and a temperature with the ability to receive real-time updates of sensory readings through either a mobile application or web interface.
-The main goals aimed to be solved by this project are health monitoring in real time and health analytics obtains from sensory readings over time.
+The aim of this project is to design and implement a working prototype of a system to gather health data from a compression shirt, and present the gathered data through a mobile application or web interface.
+The initial prototype of the shirt includes a heart rate monitor and temperature sensor.

+As well as displaying data in real time, the project aims to analyse the gathered data to provide an overview of the wearer's health.

 Team Members and Responsibilities
 ------------